 In accordance with the Constitution and without the consent of unitholders, the Responsible Entity has the power to create and issue additional classes of Units in the future or to withdraw them.
 Such classes may be offered under an amended version of the PDS or a different disclosure document.
-All the fees and costs quoted in the PDS, the calculation of unit prices, income distributions and the right to stagger and delay withdrawal requests are disclosed with reference to the single class of units which is offered under the PDS.
-The terms of investment of any additional units may differ from the class of unit currently offered under the PDS, in particular, in respect of the management fee.
+All the fees and costs quoted in the PDS, the calculation of unit prices, income distributions and the right to stagger and delay withdrawal requests are disclosed with reference to the classes of units that are offered under the PDS.
+The terms of investment of any additional units may differ from the classes of units currently offered under the PDS in respect to the management fee and currency exposure hedging.
+As a result, the Net Asset Value of one class of units in the Fund may differ from another class of units.